 While it’s still warm out, giving in to temptation for some ice cream from Andy’s or a trip to Pineapple Whip is completely understandable.
 We all have cravings for sugary snacks, and that’s okay.
 If you are conscious about your oral health, you may be tempted to brush your teeth right after dessert to help prevent cavities.
 However, you may actually do more damage to your enamel if you brush immediately after eating sugary snacks.

-Today, the experts at Parkcrest Dental Group will discuss post-dessert dental care and what you should do to best protect your smile from cavities.
+Today, the dentists at Parkcrest Dental Group in Springfield, Missouri, will discuss post-dessert dental care and what you should do to best protect your smile from cavities.

 Believe it or not, sugar doesn’t cause cavities — at least not directly.
-Sugar feeds cavity-causing bacteria, such as mutans streptococci, and it is those bacteria that directly cause cavities.
+Sugar feeds cavity-causing bacteria, such as Mutans streptococci (strep throat), and it is those bacteria that directly cause cavities.
 Sugar contributes to cavities because the bacteria process sugar into demineralizing acids that damage your tooth enamel and cause cavities.

 Anytime that we eat sugar, we expose our teeth to these acids.
 Sugar is like fuel for cavity-causing bacteria.
 The acid that is produced will break down your enamel, so it would be a mistake to immediately brush your teeth after eating.
 When you brush your teeth while acid is present, the abrasive brushing grinds the acid into the enamel, causing more damage.
 Instead, you should swish thoroughly with water to wash away as much acid as possible.
 After about 30 minutes, it will be safe to brush.